xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 ![interactive-shell.png](interactive-shell.png)

-I'll also assign a custom name to it to keep ourselves organised:
+I'll also assign a custom name (with the `--name` flag) to it to keep ourselves organised:

 ```bash
 docker run -it --name ftp-lab ubuntu bash